Nanchahal Group | Treating Fibrosis and Improving Tissue Regeneration

 - Tissue availability: The study of primary cells from diseased human tissues has proven to be highly successful in the identification of therapeutic targets, as exemplified by TNF in inflammatory arthritis.
 In fibrotic diseases human samples are available in very limited quantities and, even when they can be accessed, have failed to provide insights that have translated to successful clinical trials.

 - Cell and animal models: Consequently, investigators have turned to the study of cells in culture to identify and study potential new targets in fibrosis.
-The main effector cells in fibrosis are myofibroblasts derived from a heterogeneous pool of precursors to produce and remodel collagen matrix into scar tissue.
+The main effector cells in fibrosis are myofibroblasts.
 However, it is difficult to emulate in cell culture the mechanical and biochemical conditions found in vivo.
 Animal models of fibrosis have provided useful information but also have significant weaknesses and invariably involve the administration of toxins or other insults that are rarely encountered in clinical practice.
 Consequently, many targets identified in cell culture and tested in animal models have failed to translate to the clinic.

 We found that TNF is the primary driver for development and maintenance of myofibroblasts in Dupuytren's disease.
-There is no approved therapeutic to prevent progression of early disease and we have commenced a phase II clinical trial funded by the Health Innovation Challenge Fund (Wellcome Trust and Department of Health) to assess the efficacy of local injection of the anti-TNF drug adalimumab.
-The persistent localised inflammation in Dupuytren's disease would necessitate repeated injections of anti-TNF.
-We have now identified a potential target to overcome this.
+There is no approved therapeutic to prevent progression of early disease and we have shown that local administration of adalimumab is efficacious.

 Unravelling the signalling pathways promoting fibrosis in dupuytren's disease reveals TNF as a therapeutic target